abstractFlo/atlas-docs/documentation/server/database.md

 ## Introduction

-Our Framework has support for a wide range of database systems.
+Our Framework supports a wide range of database systems.
 This is provided by [TypeORM](https://typeorm.io/#/).
 The DatabaseService is ready to use for your gamemode.
-Setup your credentials inside the `environment.json` and start using the service.
+Set up your credentials inside the `environment.json` and start using the service.

 {% hint style="warning" %}
-We don't teach you the interaction and creation of databases.
-If you have any questions about database basics, consult the [docs](https://typeorm.io/#/).
+We won't teach you the interaction and creation of databases.
+If you have any questions about database basics, take a look at the official [typeORM docs](https://typeorm.io/#/).
 {% endhint %}

 ## How to use